Fort Fisher Recreation Area - Kure Beach

 You can enjoy all this knowing that Carolina Beach State Park campground and a warm shower are just 7.5 miles down the road where 83 campsites are tucked under a shaded coastal longleaf pine forest.
 Already have reservations?
 Head past the visitor center and proceed directly to the check-in at the marina along the Cape Fear River.

-Autumn also brings welcoming nighttime temperatures in the 50's and a resident mosquito population that seems content to keep mostly to itself.
+Autumn also brings welcoming nighttime temperatures in the 50's and the resident mosquito population drops dramatically.
 After a long day at the shore, you'll welcome an early fall sunset but not before enjoying a gentle campfire, a round or two of hot chocolate, and requisite s'mores!

 Carolina Beach State Park : Trails and Programs